Natural Law and Natural Rights: Basic Goods

 The basic goods are distinguished from virtues, which are ways of pursuing the basic goods.

-Postcript
+Postscript

-The Postcript systematically reviews all the arguments in the book, expanding and clarifying them by reference to Finnis' other writings.
+The postscript systematically reviews all the arguments in the book, expanding and clarifying them by reference to Finnis' other writings.
 It is significant that in p.
 425, Finnis notes that "the book has significant weaknesses.
 But its main purposes and main positions remain intact."
 Some issues discussed in the Poscript are noted below.